GR-124/Learning_Journal/README.md

 i forgot what GetComponent<Rigidbody>(); means.
 Solution: i googled it and found out it allows you to access rigidbody components

 i dont know what Lerp means.
 Solution: i googled it but did not understand so i looked on reddit and they explained better.
 Lerping changes the value of on object for where it was to where it moved to.

+started doing script for shooting but vid im following dont make sense.
+Solution: firm it

+unity don't understand script but the script is perfectly fine.
+Solution: dont got one yet, should probably ask paul.